okcoders/curriculum/Module-3/Day-4/README.md

 ## Terminal Based Library

 You are going to make a command line program that allows a user to keep track of books.
 Follow the steps bellow to do so.
+I have provided a starting point for you in the `library.js` file.

 ### 1. Create a Book:

-- In JavaScript, create a function createBook that takes in parameters for title, author, genre, and yearPublished and returns an object with these properties.
+- Create a function createBook that takes in parameters for title, author, genre, and yearPublished and returns an object with these properties.

 ### 2. Adding a Book to the Library: